Using Spark with GPFS on the ACCRE Cluster

 grabbing more resources than SLURM has allocted.
 So, in order to ecreate a larger

-cluster, just change the SBATCH directives for ntasks
+cluster, just change the SBATCH directives for ntasks and, possibly, mem-per-cpu.

 # Don't mess with these unless you know what you are doing